A century of history

 Josemaría Escrivá, Furrow, 795

-Josemaría Escrivá was born on January 9, 1902, in Barbastro, a small town in northern Spain, into a Christian family.
+Josemaría Escrivá was born on January 9, 1902, in Barbastro, a small town in northern Spain, to a Christian family.
 He lost three of his sisters in infancy, and later (when he was 13 years old) his father's bankruptcy forced the family to move to Logroño.
-In that city he discovered his priestly vocation.
+He discovered his priestly vocation in that city.

-At the age of 23 he was ordained a priest in Saragossa on March 28, 1925.
+He was ordained a priest in Saragossa on March 28, 1925, at the age of 23.
 Josemaría combined his priestly work with programs of study in law, always motivated by a deep desire to help others.
-In Madrid, in the midst of the social and political turmoil of the 1930s, he worked pastorally with the poor, the sick and students.
+In Madrid, in the midst of the social and political turmoil of the 1930s, he did pastoral work with the poor, the sick and students.

 On October 2, 1928, he discovered the profound sanctifying value of daily life.
-Thus began the foundational process of Opus Dei.
+Thus began Opus Dei’s foundational process.

-He dedicated his life to this mission statement, even in difficult times such as the Spanish Civil War.
+He dedicated his life to this mission, even in difficult times such as the Spanish Civil War.
 In 1946 he moved to Rome.
 There he established the headquarters of Opus Dei and promoted its international expansion.
-Little by little the Work had a presence in the five continents.
+Little by little, the Work’s presence grew to all five continents.

-"The only ambition, the only desire of Opus Dei and of each of its children is to serve the Church as the Church wants to be served".
+"The only ambition, the only desire of Opus Dei and of each of its daughters and sons is to serve the Church as she wants to be served."

 Josemaría Escrivá, Letter, May 31, 1943